Adolf Ivar Arwidsson: Life

 Adolf Ivar Arwidsson was born in 1791 in Padasjoki in southern Finland.
-His father, a chaplain, later moved the family to Laukaa in mid-Finland.
-Laukaa was severely affected by the Finnish war of 1808–1809, and Arwidsson was left facing life under the Russian Empire, to which Finland now belonged as an autonomous Grand Duchy.
-In 1809, while still at high school in Porvoo, Arwidsson was a representative at the Diet of Porvoo, at which the Finnish estates swore oaths of allegiance to the Tsars.
-Enabling support from the Swedish speaking upper strata of the Finnish society for a separate Finnish identity was expressed by the university docent A. I. Arwidsson (1791–1858) in a phrase that, somewhat modified, became an often quoted Fennoman credo: "Swedes we are no longer, Russians we do not want to become, let us therefore be Finns."
-(Swedish form: "Svenskar äro vi icke längre, ryssar vilja vi icke bli, låt oss alltså vara finnar" Finnish form: "Ruotsalaisia emme enää ole, venäläisiksi emme tahdo tulla, olkaamme siis suomalaisia.")
+His father, the vicar Arvid Adolf Arwidsson, and his mother Anna Katarina Kolin, moved the family to Laukaa.
+The region was severely affected by the Finnish War of 1808–1809 and Arwidsson was left facing life under the Russian Empire, to which Finland now belonged as an autonomous Grand Duchy.
+It was here that Arwidsson's deep-seated antipathy toward Russia took root.
+In 1809, while still at high school in Porvoo, he witnessed the Diet of Porvoo, at which the Finnish estates swore oaths of allegiance to the Tsars.

 In 1814 the Royal Academy of Turku awarded him his Magister degree in philosophy.
 In 1817 the same institution awarded him his doctorate, and he became a lecturer at the academy.
-Arwidsson's native language was Swedish; all his works are in Swedish, though he was a fluent speaker of Finnish.
+Though Swedish was his native language and all his works are in Swedish, he was a fluent speaker of Finnish.

+Arwidsson's earliest poem, Lifvets svärmeri (1813), was influenced by Frans Michael Franzén, but his verses soon took on an increasingly patriotic character.
+His poem Vid en smälthytta (1815) was published in a Swedish Romantic journal, Poetisk Kalender, which was edited by Per Daniel Amadeus Atterbom, bringing him to the attention of Swedish literary circles.
+Through visits to Sweden from 1816 onward he became personally acquainted with Atterbom and other leading figures of Swedish Romanticism.
+It was in this period that he developed the phrase that, somewhat modified, became an often quoted Fennoman credo: "Swedes we are no longer, Russians we do not want to become, let us therefore be Finns."
+(Swedish: "Svenskar äro vi icke längre, ryssar vilja vi icke bli, låt oss alltså vara finnar"; Finnish: "Ruotsalaisia emme enää ole, venäläisiksi emme tahdo tulla, olkaamme siis suomalaisia.")